SSK-14/chatbot-guardrails/README.md

 ```
 chatbot-guardrails/
 │
 ├── config  // Contains all files for Guardrails
-├── knowledge_base // Documents need for the chatbot context
 ├── app.py // Main file to run
-├── create_index.py // Run this to create vectorstore
+├── vectorstore.py // Run this to create vectorstore
 ├── README.md
 └── requirements.txt